-Assuming all applicable Screens are passed and System Modifications have been determined in accordance with Section 3.3(c) above, if applicable, the Company sends, within 10 Business Days, the Interconnecting Customer an executable Interconnection Service Agreement, which will include a quote for any required System Modifications and/or reasonable Witness Test costs, and a construction schedule for any required System Modifications.If one or more Screens are not passed, the Company will provide a Supplemental Review Agreement (Exhibit D); however, the Interconnecting Customer may elect to go directly to an Impact Study in the Standard Process.
-If the Interconnecting Customer executes the Supplemental Review Agreement, the Company will conduct the review within 20 Business Days.
+Assuming all applicable Screens are passed and System Modifications have been determined in accordance with Section 3.3(c) above, if applicable, the Company sends, within 10 Business Days, the Interconnecting Customer an executable Interconnection Service Agreement, which will include a quote for any required System Modifications and/or reasonable Witness Test costs, and a construction schedule for any required System Modifications.

+If one or more Screens are not passed, the Company shall provide, in writing, the specific Screen(s) that the Application failed, including information and detail about the specific system threshold or limitation causing the Application to fail the Screen.
+Along with the Screen results, the Company will provide a Supplemental Review Agreement (Exhibit D).
+The Interconnecting Customer may choose to:

+Return the signed Supplemental Review Agreement and proceed with Supplemental Review;

+Elect to go directly to an Impact Study in the Standard Process;

+Revise the Interconnection Application to address the specific Screen(s) that failed

+If the Interconnecting Customer chooses option (3) above to revise the Interconnection Application to address the specific Screen(s) that failed, the Interconnecting Customer must submit updated application materials demonstrating the redesign within 10 Business Days of receiving the screen results from the Company; provided, however, that such redesign shall not include an increase in Nameplate Rating or Import/Export Capacity, and shall not include a change in the proposed location of the Facility.
+Increases in Nameplate Rating or Export Capacity, or changes in Facility location shall require a new Interconnection Application and associated fees.
+All other proposed redesigns to address the specific screen failures shall be considered under the existing Interconnection Application.

+The Company will conduct another complete review of all screens for this revised application, including all permissible time allotments, which includes applying the screening methodology (Screens 1 through 10 in Figure 1b) based on the revised Interconnection Application.
+This option shall only be available one time during the screening phase of the Expedited Process.

+If the Interconnecting Customer executes the Supplemental Review Agreement, the Company will conduct the review within 30 Business Days.
 If the Supplemental Review determines the requirements for processing the application through the Expedited Process including any System Modifications, then the Company will offer an executable Interconnection Service Agreement that identifies System Modification requirements, reasoning, and costs for these modifications as defined in Section 5.0, as well as a construction schedule for such modifications.
 If the Supplemental Review does not determine the requirements, it will include a proposed Impact Study Agreement as part of the Standard Process which will include an estimate of the cost of the study.
 Even if a proposed project initially fails a particular Screen in the Expedited Process, if Supplemental Review shows that it can return to the Expedited Process then it will do so.
-Supplemental Review includes up to 30 hours of engineering time.